Personal Jesus

-"Personal Jesus" is a song by the English electronic music band Depeche Mode.
+"Personal Jesus" is a song by the English electronic band Depeche Mode.
 It was released as the lead single from their seventh studio album, Violator (1990), in August 1989 by Mute Records.
-It reached No. 13 on the UK Singles Chart and No. 28 on the US Billboard Hot 100.
+It reached No. 13 on the UK singles chart and No. 28 on the US Billboard Hot 100.
 The single was their first to enter the US top 40 since 1984's "People Are People" and was their first gold-certified single in the US.
 In Germany, "Personal Jesus" is one of the band's longest-charting songs, staying on the West German Singles Chart for 23 weeks.
 The accompanying music video was directed by Anton Corbijn and filmed in Spain.

 In 2004, "Personal Jesus" was ranked No. 368 in Rolling Stones list of "The 500 Greatest Songs of All Time", and in September 2006 it was voted as one of the "100 Greatest Songs Ever" in Q magazine.
-"Personal Jesus" was rereleased as a single on 30 May 2011 for the Depeche Mode remix album Remixes 2: 81–11, with the leading remix by the production team Stargate.
-The song has been covered by numerous artists, including Johnny Cash, Marilyn Manson, Def Leppard, Iggy Pop and Mindless Self Indulgence.
+"Personal Jesus" was re-released as a single in May 2011 for the Depeche Mode remix album Remixes 2: 81–11, with the leading remix by the production team Stargate.

+The song has been covered by numerous artists, including Johnny Cash and Marilyn Manson.